 On the contrary, fake pearls have a very smooth and slippery surface.
 However, this method is not always accurate, as many fake pearls are created to imitate the uneven surface of real pearls.
 A better way to test the surface is to use a loupe or a microscope.
 Under magnification, you will easily spot the texture and notice irregularities.

 Real Pearls Have Uneven Colour

-Take a closer look at the pearl in a well-lit room or the sunlight.
+Take a closer look at the pearl in a well-lit room or in the sunlight.
 If the pearl is real, its colour will be uneven throughout, meaning you will be able to see gradations of different tones.
 Fake pearls do now show the same effect – their colour is usually the same throughout the gem.

 Real Pearls Are Not Perfectly Round

 Real pearls are organic gemstones formed by shelled molluscs.
 This is a natural process, and it is not as precise as a machine is.
-That is why most of the real pearls have asymmetries.
+That is why most real pearls have asymmetries.
 In contrast, man-made pearls usually have a perfectly spherical shape.
 It is worth mentioning that there are fake pearls intentionally created with irregularities to mimic a real pearl, but you can always tell the difference by their surface under magnification.

 Real Pearls Are Colder

-Since real pearls come from the depth of waters, they always feel cold to the touch and adjust to your body temperature once you wear them.
+Since real pearls come from the depth of water, they always feel cold to the touch and adjust to your body temperature once you wear them.
 On the contrary, the majority of imitation pearls feel warmer and stay at room temperature whether worn or not.
 However, this test can not be accurate for all cases, as it is highly dependent on the material the imitation is made of.
 If the pearl is made of glass, it will also feel cold to the touch, but it will take longer for the glass to warm up.